ibm-cloud-docs/billing-usage/billing-faq.md

 {: #promo-feature-codes}
 {: faq}

-Promo codes are for Pay-As-You-Go and Subscription accounts and give you limited-time credits toward your account and services.
+Promo codes are for Pay-As-You-Go and Subscription accounts and give you limited-time credits toward your account {{site.data.keyword.Bluemix_notm}} products.
 The codes are typically short phrases, like `PROMO200`.
 For more information about promo codes, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes).

 Feature codes provide enhancements for Lite accounts, such as an unlimited number of organizations or converting a Lite account to a trial account.
 They're typically random alphanumeric codes, like `a1b2c3def456`.
 For more information about feature codes, see [Applying feature codes to Lite accounts](/docs/account?topic=account-codes).